 Add variables: This drop-down checklist box may optionally be used to add values stored in one or more variable to the table of retrieved segments.

-• To perform the search, click the bearch results table located on the Search Results tab.
+Search To perform the search, click the button.
+The results of a search are displayed in a table located on the Search Results tab.

 Search Results